Milwaukie High School: Academics

 In 2014, out of 260 seniors, 220 graduated, for an 83% graduation rate.

 Athletics

 Milwaukie High School has competed in the Northwest Oregon Conference at the 5A classification since 2010.

-The dance team, the Pony Prancers, won first place in their division at the OSAA State Championships in 1986, 1996, 2011, 2012 and 2016.
+The Pony Prancers dance team won first place in their division at the OSAA State Championships in 1986, 1996, 2011, 2012, and 2016.

 The Mustangs have two state wrestling titles.
 1973 and 1984.

+Performing Arts

+Milwaukie High School holds the title of the oldest Thespian Society Troupe in the state of Oregon.
+Once a year, the troupe performs a series of student-directed One-act plays, dubbed the "Tournament of Plays".
+The audience votes on the best performance and the winning performance is taken to Oregon's State Acting Festival.

+In November 2023, the troupe received heavy praise for their performance of Little Shop of Horrors, with school-wide recognition at an assembly before opening night and a sold-out performance on closing night.